 We can find many euphemisms for lying in the media and a spade is rarely called a spade.
 A U.S. senator comes closer to the unvarnished truth than is commonly the case.
 “At a briefing Wednesday, Levin [Senator Carl Levin] said he believed Goldman Sachs executives weren’t truthful about the company’s transactions in testimony before the subcommittee at an April 2010 hearing.
 ‘In my judgment, Goldman clearly misled their clients and they misled Congress,’ Levin said.”[vii]
 They lied Congressman!
 That’s called perjury.

 The bottom line is: will the testimony in question be referred to the Justice Department for possible perjury charges?
 The answer is probably not.
 Remember the denial behaviors in our society that we can count on will exhibit co-dependent behaviors, reveals a society that will exhibit the behaviors of an “addict.”

 Lies have proven very costly for the American people but have also resulted in the loss of lives—a lot of lives.
 The Neo-conservative administration of George W. Bush was determined to create a war with Iraq even though there was no justification for it.
 That’s not a problem—they could make it appear as if there was a reason for war—they could lie.

 The administration of President Bush engaged in a sophisticated form of lying that we can call “dissembling.”
-(To disguise or conceal behind a false appearance or semblance.
-To conceal one’s real motives.)
+Dissembling means to disguise or conceal behind a false appearance or semblance; to conceal one’s real motives.